bicciatolab/popsicleR/README.md

 devtools::install_github("ggjlab/scMCA")
 ```

-and finally, install `popsicleR` via:
+Finally, use the following scripts to install `popsicleR` from Github :

 ```r
 devtools::install_github("bicciatolab/popsicleR")
 ```

-If you have with this command download the package.tar.gz file and then install it from local repository through the command:
+or from a local repository:

 ```r
 install.packages("/path/to/package_directory", repos = NULL, type="source")